Lezalith/RenPy-Discord-Presence/README.md

 # Important Notes
 ## Discord Not Installed
 Discord presence only works for users who have the Discord desktop application installed.
-For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as the `RenPyDiscord` object, but none of its methods do anything.
+For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as an instance of a `RenPyDiscord` object, but none of its methods do anything.

-This means that players with Discord can enjoy the benefits, and those who do not have it aren't hindered in any way.
+This means that players with Discord can enjoy the benefits while those who do not aren't hindered in any way.

 ## Saving and Loading
 All presence properties, along with time property that determines whether Time Elapsed is shown, are saved in save files and restored when the save is loaded.